 Small chips, holes, or cracks in your building’s exterior may not seem alarming, but harsh winter weather can make them much worse.
 Moisture can seep through even the smallest holes, then expand once temperatures dip below freezing.

 Schedule your annual stormwater maintenance inspection if you have a stormwater basin or infiltration basin that was constructed as part of your building, which might also include a Stormwater Management Agreement with your City.
-APPRO Development can connect you with engineering firms that can complete the inspection.
+APPRO Development can connect you with engineering firms that can complete this inspection.

-We hope this helps you get your commercial properties ready for the colder months to come.
+We hope this checklist helps you get your commercial properties ready for the colder months to come.
 For more tips and helpful information about commercial property solutions, follow along on the APPRO and CERRON blog or sign up for our email list!